lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 - Azure doesn't charge for the VM core hours while it is Stopped (Deallocated).
 However, you continue to accrue charges for the Azure storage needed for the VM’s OS disk and any attached data disks.
 ### Serverless computing
 #### Azure Functions
-- Execute code
-- Automate a task using a script with minimum cost and maintenance effort.
+- Execute code: automate a task using a script with minimum cost and maintenance effort.
 #### Azure Logic Apps
-- Execute (business) workflows based on triggers.
-- Automate business processes in a low-code environment with a visual interface.
+- Execute (business) workflows based on triggers: automate business processes in a low-code environment with a visual interface.
 ---
 ### Security
-#### Azure Security Center vs Azure Sentinel
+#### Azure Security Center & Azure Sentinel
 - Azure Security Center is a tool for security posture management and threat protection, it protects workloads running in Azure, on-premises, and in other clouds.
 Azure Security Center is one of many sources of threat information fed into Azure Sentinel to create a view of the entire enterprise.
 #### Azure Security Center
 - ⚠️ Identify deviations from Microsoft security best practices in your Azure cloud infrastructure.